 The pay and conditions will depend on the applicable award and the qualification they are working towards, as well as other factors including whether they are still at school, or when they left school, when they started their apprenticeship, and whether or not penalty rates apply.

-Can an apprentice recieve a pay increase?
+Can an apprentice receive a pay increase?

 Yes.
 An apprentice may get a pay increase under an award as they progress through the levels of an apprenticeship.
 They may also receive a pay increase when they have worked a certain amount of time, reached a particular age, or increased their competency.